capeinfo.com

 It's only 169km from Cape Town, surrounded by the most dramatic mountains you'll find anywhere.
 It's probably best remembered because the only access road from Cape Town is through a short tunnel cut through the mountain.
-But it's also known for the mineral springs and muscadel - the sweet wine synonomous with the town.
+But it's also known for the mineral springs and Muscadel - the sweet wine synonymous with the town.

 In fact there's even an annual Muscadel Festival.
 But it is the mountain ranges that completely dominate everything, and that's probably the town's most enduring memory.
 If you're driving along the R62, it's easy to drive right through the town on Long Street, not realising that the main street (Bath Street) is set a few streets back.